Spherical means in annular regions in the $n$-dimensional real hyperbolic spaces: Introduction

 where $A(s)=(\Omega_n )^{-1}(\sinh s)^{-n+1}.$

-Let $Z(\Ann(r, R))$ be the class of all continuous functions on $\Ann(r, R)$ with the spherical means $M_sf(x) =0,$ whenever $s>0,$ and $x\in \mathbb B^n$ are such that the sphere $S_s(x)\subset \Ann(r, R) $ and ball $B_r(0)\subseteq B_s(x).$
+Let $Z_{r, R}$ be the class of all continuous functions on $\Ann(r, R)$ with the spherical means $M_sf(x)=0,$ whenever $s>0,$ and $x\in\mathbb B^n$ are such that the sphere $S_s(x)\subset\Ann(r, R)$ and ball $B_r(o)\subseteq B_s(x).$

 Our main result is the following characterization theorem. \begin{theorem} Let $f$ be a continuous function on $\Ann(r, R)$.
-The a necessary and sufficient condition for $f$ to be in $Z(\Ann(r, R))$ is that its spherical harmonic coefficients $a_{kj}(\rho)$ satisfy
+Then a necessary and sufficient condition for $f$ to be in $Z_{r, R}$ is that its spherical harmonic coefficients $a_{kj}(\rho)$ satisfy